The growing popularity of esports is turning into a multi-billion dollar industry

 What is needed to achieve high results in eSports?

 In esports, as in any sport, those who win the “genetic lottery” win.
 These are people born with a certain type of nervous system, with outstanding psychomotor and mental abilities.
-Talented players quickly achieve high rankings in their chosen competitive game and are usually successful in all games they take on.
+Talented players quickly achieve high rankings in their chosen competitive games go pro, or even become boosters in games like valorant, league, or wow..
 Of course, the brain can be trained, and much depends on diligence.

 Recently, my colleagues and I conducted a major test of the mental abilities of e-sports players, and compared their results with the results of football and basketball players from the national leagues.
 It turned out that even semi-professional gamers are in no way inferior to professional athletes, and surpass them in terms of visual search speed.
 This result confirms that esports selects people with top talents.